FoxyStoat/fcc-front-end-libraries-certification/README.md

 I'm still adding more quotes to the JSON data and images, although images are not required to pass the FreeCodeCamp tests.

-If your a Dark Souls fan and wish to use the quotes then please feel free to use my [JSON data](https://raw.githubusercontent.com/FoxyStoat/fcc-front-end-libraries-certification/main/random%20quote%20machine/assets/data.json) for your own project.
+If your a Dark Souls fan and wish to use the quotes then please feel free to use my [JSON data](https://raw.githubusercontent.com/FoxyStoat/fcc-front-end-libraries-certification/main/random%20quote%20machine/assets/data.json) or [gist] for your own project.